QuentinWatt/simple-react-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About the simple React boilerplate

+This is a simple boilerplate to get started learning and using React.
+The project was originally set up with [Create React App](https://github.com/facebook/create-react-app), but I've included a few more features that you'll need for a simple app.

+## Instructions

+1. To get started, simply clone this project.
+`git clone git@github.com:QuentinWatt/simple-react-boilerplate.git my-react-app`

+2. Then cd into the project directory and install the dependencies with Yarn or NPM.
+`cd my-react-app`
+`yarn` or `npm install`

-## Available Scripts
+## Scripts

 In the project directory, you can run: